Z3vron/Check-Json-fIle-for-input/README.md

 This is simple program that checks if provided Json file contains one asterisk (returns false).
-In any other case it returns false.
+In any other case it returns true.

 Running program:
 In the terminal get into the directory that cointains given file(Main.py).